Boston

 - In 1913, Company C had their shooting range at Slippery Gowt marsh.
 Captain Meaburn STANILAND, commanding; Sergt.-Instructor Samuel STEPHENS, drill instructor.

-- There is a World War II pillbox in Boston, featured on the Traces of War website.
+- There is a World War II pillbox in Boston, photographed by Richard CROFT.

 - To see photographs of the War Memorials, click on the Boston War Memorials page link.